codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 Codefresh supports the annotations of several entities with custom annotations.
 You can use these annotations to store any optional information that you wish to keep associated with each entity.
 Examples would be storing the test coverage for a particular build, or a special settings file for a pipeline.

-Currently Codefresh supports extra annotations for
+Currently Codefresh supports extra annotations for:

 * Projects
 * Pipelines